Sunday Premiums Rates of Pay – What is “Reasonable”?

 • a leisure club paying staff a Sunday premium of 25% was deemed “reasonable”

-The WRC or Labour Court place a heavy focus on the term ‘reasonable’ and award compensation to an employee if they deem the premium to be unreasonable.
+The WRC and Labour Court place a heavy focus on the term ‘reasonable’ and award compensation to an employee if they deem the premium to be unreasonable.

-In the absence of any specific guidelines, the general trend across industries suggests that many employers are paying a Sunday Premium of around 25% to 33% as it is highly likely that this will be deemed reasonable based on Labour Court case law.
-But that is not to say that anything below those rates will be deemed unreasonable.
-For example, a 14% premium was deemed reasonable in Cadbury Ireland Ltd. –v- SIPTU (DWTO0720).
+In the absence of any specific guidelines, the general trend across industries suggests that many employers are paying a Sunday premium of around 25% to 33% as it is highly likely that this will be deemed reasonable based on Labour Court case law.

-Businesses from all other sectors where no such agreements exist are reminded that the onus rests in the first instance with the employer and the employee to agree ‘reasonable’ compensation for Sunday work.
+Businesses that are not bound by the terms of a SEO should note that the onus rests in the first instance with the employer and the employee to agree ‘reasonable’ compensation for Sunday work.

 Incorporating the Sunday Premium into a Composite Hourly Rate

-If an employer is paying a composite rate which includes the Sunday Premium, then it must be detailed on the employee’s contract of employment and it must be clearly discernible as to how much of that rate is in lieu of the Sunday Premium.
+If an employer is paying a composite rate which includes the Sunday premium, then it must be detailed on the employee’s contract of employment and it must be clearly discernible as to how much of that rate is attributable to the Sunday premium.

 Book a call with a consultant